axshen/SoFiA-2/README.md

 # SoFiA 2

 This is version 2 of the HI Source Finding Application (SoFiA), a **source finding pipeline** originally designed to detect and characterise galaxies in 3D extragalctic HI data cubes.
 SoFiA 2 is a reimplementation of the original SoFiA pipeline in the C programming language and provides most of the functionality of SoFiA 1.x.
 While some development is still happening, SoFiA 2 is stable and can be used in production mode at this point.
-Although we strongly recommend switching to SoFiA 2, users will be able to continue using **SoFiA 1.x** (https://github.com/SoFiA-Admin/SoFiA) for processing their data.
+Although we strongly recommend switching to SoFiA 2, users will still be able to use **SoFiA 1.x** (https://github.com/SoFiA-Admin/SoFiA) for processing their data.

 ## Improvements in SoFiA 2